Falaknuma Das Twitter Review: Here's What The Audiences Feel About The Vishwak Sen Movie!

 Falakunama Das is the latest movie to join the bandwagon of films that have come up with compratively fresh faces.
 The movie, which has been directed by Vishwak Sen features himself as the lead hero.
 The teasers and the trailer of the film looked extremely solid.
 Falakunama Das is reportedly based on the highly-acclaimed Malayalam movie Angamaly Diaries and the expectations are high on the quality of the movie.

-Despite the competitions from other releases, Falaknuma Das has found a place for its own in the minds of the audiences.
-The twitter has already filled with some reports regarding Falaknuma Das.
+Despite the competition from other releases, Falaknuma Das has found a place for its own in the minds of the audiences.
+Twitter has already filled with some reports regarding Falaknuma Das.
 Take a look at what the audiences have to say about Falaknuma Das.

 |